MidnightDreamerX17/skill20/Skills/IllusionistPotential.md

 - 40: +4
 - and so on...

 Disbelieving Illusions: If other people collectively decide to resist the Illusionist's magic, then the magic becomes weaker.
-The caster experience level of the spell decreases according to the number of disbelievers:
+The caster level of the spell decreases according to the number of disbelievers:

 - 5: -1
 - 10: -2